Skip to main content

 b.
 The following are exceptions to the use of the online Travel Authorization form:

-• Travel expenses for independent contractors, as defined by University Policy 6150 (Independent Contractors), must be paid by the contractor.
+• Travel expenses for independent contractors, as defined by University Policy 6150 (Independent Contractors), which must be paid by the contractor.

 4.3 Approval Authority

 a.
 The person responsible for the Department ID or funding source from which travel expenses will be charged.
-When the employee is the person responsible for the funding source to be charged for the travel expenses, their travel and expense reimbursements must be approved by a higher authority, e.g. the Dean or Vice President.
+When the employee is the person responsible for the funding source to be charged for the travel expenses, their travel and expense reimbursements must be approved by a higher authority, e.g., the dean or vice president.

 b.
 The traveler’s supervisor or department head.